World Water Day 2022

-To celebrate this year’s World Water Day, which focuses on groundwater, we wanted to highlight the fact that we here in Denmark are able to serve water directly from the ground and into the glass.
-Behind this fact lies a longer explanation; one that has made the world look towards the Danish model or sustainable water infrastructure.
+To celebrate this year’s World Water Day, which focuses on groundwater, we wanted to highlight the fact that here in Denmark we are able to serve water directly from the ground and into the glass.
+Behind this fact lies a longer explanation; one that has made the world look towards the Danish model of sustainable water infrastructure.

-Groundwater may be out of sight, but it must not be out of mind – and our products and solutions help protect and transport millions of litres of it every single day.
+Groundwater may be out of sight, but it must not be out of mind – and our products and solutions help protect and transport millions of liters of it every single day.

 Therefore, we have decided to add information about the water utility on our water decanters in all our offices, to make it more tangible that the water is actually pumped up and served directly from the ground below us; both for all our employees, and for all our guests visiting from all across the planet.